 What Resources Do I Have Available for My Content Audit?

 A good content audit is a time-consuming process.
 If you’re currently swamped with other priorities, undertaking such a massive project may not be the best use of your time or energy.
 If you can’t devote the proper resources to it, it’s better to wait until you can.

-But if the project must be done, keep in mind that you do have options.
-Instead of undertaking the entire audit process by yourself, delegate some of the data-gathering steps to another employee in your organization or to an outsourced worker hired through sites like Guru or Upwork.
+And keep in mind that you do have options.
+Instead of undertaking the entire audit process by yourself, delegate some of the data-gathering steps to another employee in your organization or to an outsourced worker hired through sites like Guru or Upwork:

 You also have the option of completing only small sections of the audit at any given time, or paying for tools that help to automate parts of your research process (gone are the days of having to manually sift through everything yourself!).
 More on this later.